 We meet in Burien because it’s halfway between my house and the airport, where Harmonson’s just wrapped up a gig for the Sea-Tac Airport Music Initiative, playing tunes for travelers passing through.
 He’s no stranger to this part of King County either, he tells me between sips of beer.
 He also plays “a little gig every now and then at C.C.’s [Lounge] here in Burien.”

-Harmonson, 63 as of a few weeks ago, actually lives in Ballard, the irrefutable capital of Seattle’s alt-country and roots scene, but folk and country music’s been in his blood since he was a boy, growing up in the songwriter-drenched state of Texas (see this week’s music lead, "Happy Hours").
-A self-described “acoustic music nerd,” he moved to the Oregon coast when he was 5, went to high school in Tacoma, and shortly thereafter became involved in Tacoma’s underground folk and open-mike scene.
+Harmonson, 63 as of a few weeks ago, actually lives in Ballard, the irrefutable capital of Seattle’s alt-country and roots scene, but folk and country music’s been in his blood since he was a boy, growing up in the songwriter-drenched state of Texas (see "Happy Hours").
+A self-described “acoustic music nerd,” he moved to the Oregon coast when he was 5, went to high school in Tacoma, and shortly thereafter became involved in Tacoma’s underground folk and open-mike scenes.

 It was there that he met Dudley Hill, a founding member of gypsy-jazz group Pearl Django, at a coffee shop called Court C. “I remember seeing him play,” Harmonson says.
 “He was flat-picking bluegrass, and he was the best I’d ever seen.”
 He was hooked.
 “I saw people who really knew what they were doing, and I said, ‘I gotta start learning this.’ ”